rcsb/mmtf/spec.md

 *Type*: Two [Binary](#types) data fields that are interpreted as array of 32-bit signed integers and array of 16-bit signed integers.

 *Decoding*: First split-list delta decode the input array of 32-bit signed integers and the array of 16-bit signed integers into a second array of 32-bit signed integers.
 Finally integer decode the second array using `100` as the divisor to create an array of 32-bit floating-point values.
+The resulting array should be named `bFactorList`.

 *Description*: List of atom B-factors in in Å^2.
 One entry for each atom.